viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 > [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Continuous-Sampling) calls it a "settling period," but it is called "Acquisition Time" in the UI of XADC Wizard IP in Vivado and comments in the [xsysmon.c](https://github.com/Xilinx/embeddedsw/blob/master/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c).
 > However, [Figure 5-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/4MmXaAzpjJTjs~BpjCs4Rw?section=XREF_95899_X_Ref_Target) in the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Continuous-Sampling) clearly shows that the acquisition time is longer than 4 or 10 ADCCLK clocks.
 >
-> The "settling period" is probably the best term for the reasons I explain later in this text.
+> The "settling period" is probably the best term for the reasons I explain later in this article.

 The XADC maximum sampling rate is 1&nbsp;Msps.
 This is achieved by having 104 MHz DCLK and the divider ratio set to 4.
 This results in the highest possible ADCCLK frequency of 26 MHz.
 Using 26 ADCCLK cycles for single conversion then gives 1 Msps.